Skip to content

 Red-bellied Woodpecker On Driftwood

-I was excited to have a vibrant Red-bellied Woodpecker visit my backyard bird habitat in Arkansas.
+A vibrant Red-bellied Woodpecker visiting my backyard bird habitat in Arkansas.
 Learn more about this colorful woodpecker species.

 Categories Bird Photography Tags Arkansas Wildlife, Backyard birds, Bird feeders, Bird photography, Bird Watching, woodpeckers